 Our Experience Using Global Entry and TSA Pre-Check

-Since receiving Global Entry we have used it twice upon entering the US at Chicago O’Hare and both times we breezed through passport control.
+Since receiving Global Entry we have used it several times upon entering the US at Chicago O’Hare and we have breezed through passport control.
 We did not have to fill out the customs forms given to us on the plane nor wait in line at passport control.
 Instead, we proceeded to a Global Entry kiosk which took our photo and fingerprints.
 After answering a few questions at the kiosk, a piece of paper is printed which you take to an officer for review and you are set.

-We have also used TSA Pre-Check and it was much easier not have to remove our shoes and jackets.
+We have also use TSA Pre-Check on a regular basis and it is much easier not have to remove our shoes and jackets.
 Although we have read online reports of TSA Pre-Check lines sometimes being longer than the regular lines, we found the TSA Pre-Check lines to be shorter.